Skip to content

 Hermetic-frame testing — a fresh frame composed from images

 The fixture-granularity ladder above isolates tests by snapshot/restore of the process-global registrar (L1–L3) — capture the one shared registrar, run, restore it.
 An image-loaded frame (per EP-0023 §Image / §Public API) offers a different isolation axis: build a frame from exactly the images under test, compose an overrides image after them to stub the doubles you need, and destroy it on teardown — there is no process-global registrar to clear, because the test never touched one.
 The frame is the hermetic unit: it owns its own resolved image generation (the sealed registration set), app state, and subscription cache.
-Test doubles are supplied by a later image whose registrations shadow the app's (EP-0026 §Use Cases — composition resolves by image order, and rf/frame-shadows reports what got overridden).
+Test doubles are supplied by a later image whose registrations shadow the app's — composition resolves by image order, and the :rf.gen/shadows report on rf/frame-generation names what got overridden.

 ;; A hermetic test frame — the images under test composed with an overrides